Lenin | WIC Studio Lenin | WIC Studio

 Billie’s fight for freedom is not only his own.
 It is a call for all of us to see, to act, and to demand justice

-Craig Russell is more than an artist.
-He is a survivor, a storyteller, and a visionary who transformed years of incarceration into a body of work that speaks for the silenced.
+Russel Craig is more than an artist.
+He is a survivor, a storyteller, and a visionary who transformed nearly a decade of incarceration into art that speaks for those silenced by the system.

-Craig Russell paints so we remember.
-His art is his freedom, and through it, he helps us imagine our own.
+Russel Craig paints so we remember.
+His art is his protest, his freedom, and his invitation to see the humanity in us all.

 The Waverly Two

 In 2025, the fight was finally won.
-Thanks to relentless advocacy and a presidential commutation, Terrence and Ferrone walked free.
-Terrence stepped back into the world after decades lost, and just weeks later Ferrone joined him, reunited with his co-defendant, brother in resilience, and fellow survivor of a broken system.
+Thanks to relentless advocacy and a presidential commutation, Terence and Ferrone walked free.
+Terence stepped back into the world after decades lost, and just weeks later Ferrone joined him, reunited with his co-defendant, brother in resilience, and fellow survivor of a broken system.

 Their freedom is a victory, but it is also a reminder.
 Years of life were stolen.
 Families were torn apart.
 Justice was delayed.
 The story of the Waverly Two proves why we must keep fighting: because wrongful convictions are not statistics, they are human beings whose dignity and freedom matter.